 - 1. Understand the basic concepts and applications of Artificial Intelligence. - 2.
 Design Chatbots based on the user requirements - 3.
 Identify the features of digital images for analysis. - 4.
 Implement the deep learning techniques using software tools. - 5.
-Develop smart applications to solve real time problems
+Develop smart applications for various domains